saint1729/codeforces/README.md

-codeforces
+CODEFORCES
 ==========

-This repository contains solution submissions for problems solved while participating in "Competitive Programming competitions" on codeforces online judge.
+This repository contains solution submissions for problems solved while participating in "Competitive Programming competitions" on CODEFORCES online judge.